 CREANEY PRIMARY SCHOOL

-At Creaney Primary School, the Visual Arts Program nurtures each child’s creativity, builds on their individual strengths, and fosters their interests.
-Students are encouraged to explore, experiment, and refine their artistic skills through a variety of mediums and techniques.
-Drawing inspiration from a wide range of artists, we follow John Hattie’s Visible Learning approach, ensuring that students are explicitly taught the skills they need to succeed and are provided with opportunities to transfer their understanding.
+At Creaney Primary School, our Visual Arts program nurtures each child’s creativity, builds on their individual strengths and supports their interests.
+Students are encouraged to explore, experiment and refine their artistic skills through a variety of mediums and techniques.
+Drawing inspiration from a wide range of artists, we incorporate John Hattie’s Visible Learning approach, ensuring students are explicitly taught the skills they need to succeed and are provided with opportunities to apply and extend their learning.

-Each lesson is designed to deepen students' understanding of the Elements of Art as they engage in hands-on activities such as drawing, painting, collage, printmaking, ceramics, sculpture, marbling, and more.
-Students also have the opportunity to integrate Digital Technologies into their artwork, sharing their creations with families via Seesaw, which promotes reflection and enhances the learning process.
-The integration of technology also supports the development of STEM skills, creating connections between the arts and other areas of learning.
+Each lesson is designed to deepen students’ understanding of the Elements of Art through hands-on experiences such as drawing, painting, collage, printmaking, ceramics, sculpture and marbling.
+Students also have opportunities to incorporate Digital Technologies into their artwork, sharing their creations with families via Seesaw.
+This promotes reflection and strengthens the learning process, while also supporting the development of STEM-related skills and connections across learning areas.

-In the Visual Arts classroom, students are encouraged to be Self-Directed, Inquisitive, and Reflective – key Learner Dispositions of our school’s learning culture.
-They are invited to contribute their unique artistic ideas and perspectives while collaborating and discussing their work with peers.
-This approach fosters a positive, dynamic environment where students are empowered to innovate and push their creative boundaries.
+In the Visual Arts classroom, students are encouraged to be Self-Directed, Inquisitive and Reflective—key learner dispositions within our school culture.
+They are supported to share their ideas, explore their creativity and engage in discussions about their work with peers.
+This fosters a positive, inclusive environment where students feel confident to take creative risks and extend their thinking.

-We proudly display our students' artwork throughout the school and the wider community, engaging with local competitions and events such as those held by the City of Joondalup, where students have the opportunity to showcase their talents and be celebrated for their artistic achievements.
+Student artwork is proudly displayed throughout the school and shared within the wider community.
+We also participate in local competitions and events, such as those run by the City of Joondalup, providing opportunities for students to showcase their talents and celebrate their achievements.

 The sounds of instruments being played, voices singing, and various styles of music echo through the school grounds, as students from Year 1 to Year 6 enjoy their weekly music lesson under the guidance of a Specialist Music teacher.
 Students are introduced to the art of responding to music of varying genres, and build on foundation skills to create musical masterpieces of their own.